SiddharthSunilPatil/fruit_classification_convolutional_neural_nets/README.md

 **1. Data Ingestion:** In this phase, the dataset is read using the keras preprocessing library and split into training dataset, test dataset and validation dataset

-**2. Data transformation** Using the keras preprocessing library, a pipeline is defined for resizing the dataset to 256 X 256 pixels and rescaling.
-A second pipeline for data augmentation for creating more variation is defined by using random rotation and random flip available in the keras preprocessing library.
+**2. Model compilation** Using the keras layers library, a pipeline is defined for resizing the dataset to 256 X 256 pixels and rescaling.
+A second pipeline for data augmentation for creating more variation is defined by using random rotation and random flip.

 **3. Model Trainer:** A model is compiled comprising multiple layers